aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/_index.md

 3. Due to the high complexity of the underlying neural network, dewarping is extremely resource- and time-intensive.
 Actual numbers may vary greatly depending on the performance of the computer and the characteristics of the original image.
 {{% /alert %}}

-## Chaining preprocessing filters
+## Chaining processing filters

-Multiple preprocessing filters can be applied to the same image to further improve the recognition quality.
+Multiple processing filters can be applied to the same image to further improve the recognition quality.
 The filters are applied one by one in the order they are added to [`PreprocessingFilter`](https://reference.aspose.com/ocr/net/aspose.ocr.models.preprocessingfilters/preprocessingfilter/) object.

 Note that each filter requires additional time and resources on the computer running the application.
 Do not add extra filters if you are satisfied with the recognition accuracy, especially when developing web applications.